 For hotels, the number one advantage of using a GDS is the increased demand that can be generated.
 This is because a global distribution systems represents a single entry point for a huge number of travel agents globally.
 Allowing these agents to book your hotel rooms for their clients can significantly boost total bookings and revenue.

-A GDS system can be especially beneficial for any hotel that is targeting business travellers.
+A GDS system can be especially beneficial for any hotel that is targeting corporate travellers.
 This is because a large proportion of businesses still turn to travel agents, rather than booking travel directly.

 What Are the Costs of Using a GDS System?